Boost Your Business with eCards

 These perks can be combined with other awards to make an employee feel like their accomplishment has earned special treatment.
 For example, the employee of the month might receive a special parking spot for the month along with a plaque recognizing their exceptional work.

-6. Time off
+6. Paid Time Off

-Research shows that regular breaks from work can make employees more productive.
+Employee satisfaction research shows that regular breaks from work can make employees more productive.
 Consider rewarding accomplishments with some extra time off, not included in their allotted paid time off.
 For example, you might offer:

 • An extended break: Allow employees to take a longer lunch break, start the day later, or leave the office earlier than usual.